 Other ships on the strength of the escort forces were the light cruisers Despatch, Ceres and Capetown, destroyers Kimberley, Opportune, Pathfinder, Beagle, Bulldog, Icarus, Campbell, Mackay, Montrose, Walpole, Windsor, Whitshed, Vanquisher, Versatile, Wanderer, Walker, Westcott, Wrestler, Caldwell, Leeds, Lincoln, Ramsey, Skate, Saladin and Sardonyx, escort destroyers Garth, Holderness, Meynell, Avon Vale, Belvoir, Goathland and Free French Combattante, sloops Scarborough, Rochester, Hart, Kite, Lapwing, Lark, Magpie, Pheasant and Puffin, frigates Deveron and Nene, ex-US destroyer escorts Cubitt, Dakins, Ekins, Holmes, Lawford, Retalick, Stayner and Thornborough, and corvettes Armeria, Balsam, Burdock, Buttercup, Campanula, Celandine, Dianthus, Gentian, Heather, Honeysuckle, Lavender, Nasturtium, Pennywort, Primrose, Starwort, Sunflower and Wallflower, Free French corvette Commandant Estienne d’Orves, Free Norwegian corvettes Acanthus, Eglantine, Potentilla and Rose, and Canadian corvettes Alberni, Baddeck, Battleford, Calgary, Camrose, Drumheller, Lindsay, Louisburg, Lunenburg, Mimico, Moosejaw, Port Arthur, Prescott, Regina, Rimouski, Summerside, Trentonian and Woodstock.

-To face this Allied armada on 6 June the German navy could call on five torpedo boats, 34 S-boote (another five were unserviceable), 163 minesweepers and motor minesweepers, 57 patrol boats and 42 gun carriers in the English Channel area, while on the Atlantic coast between Brest and Bayonne were five destroyers, one torpedo boat, 146 minesweepers and motor minesweepers, and 59 patrol boats.
+To face this Allied armada on 6 June the German navy could call on five torpedo boats, 39 S-boote of which five were unserviceable, 163 minesweepers and motor minesweepers, 57 patrol boats and 42 gun carriers in the English Channel area, while on the Atlantic coast between Brest and Bayonne were five destroyers, one torpedo boat, 146 minesweepers and motor minesweepers, and 59 patrol boats.